ARMmbed/mbed_OS_API_Docs/docs/APIs/io/BusInOut.md

 #BusInOut

-The BusInOut interface is used as a bi-directional bus that collects together a number of [DigitalInOut](DigitalInOut.md) pins that can be read and written as one value.
+Use the BusInOut interface as a bidirectional bus that collects a number of [DigitalInOut](DigitalInOut.md) pins that can be read and written as one value.

-Any of the numbered mbed pins can be used as a [DigitalInOut](DigitalInOut.md).
+You can use any of the numbered mbed pins as a [DigitalInOut](DigitalInOut.md).

 ## API